Strain-Dependent Wetting of Graphene: Results and Discussion

-In this work, we performed MLP-based MD simulations for spherical water droplets of varying sizes, placed upon a large free-standing graphene sheet.
-The MLP was benchmarked to reproduce revPBE-D3 calculations accurately, this functional having been chosen due to its robust performance in capturing both the properties of liquid water\cite{Gillan2016/10.1063/1.4944633,Marsalek2017/10.1021/acs.jpclett.7b00391,Morawietz2016/10.1073/pnas.1602375113} and the graphene-water interaction\cite{Brandenburg2019/10.1063/1.5121370}.
-The simulated systems contained between 9,540 to 22,680 atoms, with each droplet being simulated for $\SI{1.3}{\ns}$; these system sizes and simulation times were enabled only by \texttt{symmetrix}, a fast CPU-based accelerator for MLPs\cite{symmetrix,Kovacs2025/10.1021/jacs.4c07099,Batatia2025/10.1063/5.0297006}.
-The contact angles were measured using a novel methodology based on the geometrical intersection between the droplet's \textit{time-averaged interface} and the \textit{time-averaged graphene heightmap}; see \hyperref[sec:methods]{Methods} for details.
+To determine the intrinsic wetting behaviour of water on free-standing graphene, we simulate water droplets of varying sizes and extract their contact angles (\Cref{fig:fig1}a).
+Using a MLP with first-principles accuracy at the revPBE-D3\cite{Perdew1996/10.1103/PhysRevLett.77.3865,Grimme2010/10.1063/1.3382344} level, we are able to perform MD for systems containing up to 23k atoms and nanosecond timescales, enabling a systematic assessment of finite-size effects.
+These system sizes and timescales were enabled by \texttt{symmetrix}, a CPU-based accelerator for MLPs\cite{symmetrix,Kovacs2025/10.1021/jacs.4c07099,Batatia2025/10.1063/5.0297006}.
+The contact angles were determined using a novel methodology based on the geometrical intersection of the droplet's \textit{time-averaged interface} with the \textit{time-averaged graphene heightmap}; see \hyperref[sec:methods]{Methods} for details.

 For any droplet of finite size, the observed (or ``microscopic'') contact angle $\theta$ deviates from the true macroscopic limit $\theta_{\infty}$ due to a generalized line tension effect\cite{Kanduc2018/10.1103/PhysRevE.98.032804}, which causes a linear dependence between $\cos\theta$ and $1/a$ of the form